reticent-roklimber/atlas/README.md

 `git clone git@github.com:danny-baker/atlas.git`

-### 3. Build the app into a Docker image and run it as a container
+### 3. Build the Docker image

 From a terminal in the main repo root directory

 `docker build . --tag atlas_app`

-This will build the main Python web application into a Docker image, based on the `Dockerfile` in the repo.
+This above commands will first build the main Python web application into a Docker image, based on the `Dockerfile` in the repo.
 It will take a good 3-5 minutes to complete but you should see a bunch of outputs in the terimal window.
-During this build, an Ubuntu linux operating system is utilised, and all the python modules and dependencies will be installed.
+During this build, an Ubuntu virtualised linux operating system is utilised, and all the python modules and dependencies will be installed.
 The main image file is around 3GB when finished.
 The reason it's so large is that all of my data files are currently being containerised also, so the app has direct access to them at run-time.
 Totally aware there are better ways to do this, such as moving all the processed data files to S3 bucket blob storage etc.

+`docker run -dp 80:8050 atlas_app`

+Once the image is built, you can bring it up and view it on your local machine's web browser with the above command.
+The default output port for the app is `8050` so in the snippet above, we are simply binding the container's output port (8050) to your local machine's port 80 (http web traffic) so we can view the running app via a browser.

 **ENCOUNTERED PROBLEM ON MAC DOCKER.
 IT WONT BUILD**